douglasbagnall/p4wn/README.rst

 test harness in ``src/auto-test.js`` is primitive but reusable, topical, and extensible.

-``src/fen-test.html`` doesn't test anything on its own, but offers more debugging options than ``index.html``.
+``src/fen-test.html`` doesn’t test anything on its own, but offers more debugging options than ``index.html``.

 HTTP query string interpretation
 ================================

 The board state, search depth, and player colour can be set via the http query string.
-The available options are:
+The following options are recognised:

 start
   a FEN string to start the board at.